-(a) In the event of a change in control, the restrictions applicable to restricted shares and granted RSUs shall lapse, the performance goals shall be deemed to have been achieved at target levels, and all other terms and conditions shall be deemed to have been satisfied.
-Payment shall be made in cash within 30 days following the effective date of the change in control.

-The amounts reported are calculated based on the number of unvested restricted shares or RSUs held by each named executive officer multiplied by the closing market price reported on Nasdaq of \$381.76 per share as of December 31, 2018.

-(b) In addition to the awards set forth in this table, upon termination of employment for any reason, our named executive officers are eligible for payment of vested RSUs at the time that they would have received payment absent termination.
+- (a) In the event of a change in control, the restrictions applicable to restricted shares and granted RSUs shall lapse, the performance goals shall be deemed to have been achieved at target levels, and all other terms and conditions shall be deemed to have been satisfied, pursuant to the Incentive Plan and applicable award agreements.
+Payment shall be made in cash within 30 days following the effective date of the change in control. - The amounts reported are calculated based on the number of unvested restricted shares or RSUs held by each named executive officer multiplied by the closing market price reported on Nasdaq of \$442.33 per share as of December 31, 2019. - (b) In addition to the awards set forth in this table, upon termination of employment for any reason, our named executive officers are eligible for payment of vested RSUs at the time that they would have received payment absent termination.

-2018 CHIEF EXECUTIVE OFFICER PAY RATIO
+2019 CHIEF EXECUTIVE OFFICER PAY RATIO

-The following table provides information with respect to the 2018 total compensation ratio of our Chief Executive Officer to our median team member.
+The following table provides information with respect to the 2019 total compensation ratio of our Chief Executive Officer to our median team member.